 - It is very important to keep your mind positive and relaxed.
-Practice breathing exercises, warm water bath, listening to music, watching funny videos, anything that makes you happy and relaxed.
+Practice breathing exercises, a warm water bath, listening to music, watching funny videos, and anything that makes you happy and relaxed.

 Handy Tips For Dad-To-Be

-As everybody focuses on the mommy-to-be once your pregnancy news is out, we must never forget that it’s an overwhelming feeling for the daddy to be as well.
+As everybody focuses on the mommy-to-be once your pregnancy news is out, we must never forget that it’s an overwhelming feeling for the dad-to-be as well.
 It is very important that you share all the information and details with your hubby, too, as he has no one else to address his concerns to.
 You can start by explaining how he can be helpful and do things during your labour.
 It would be great if you two can attend the happy parenting seminars to prepare yourself for parenthood.
-And always try to visit the doctor together, so that you both understand the situation well enough and can openly speak to the doctor.
-Daddy-to-be’s active participation in your 6th-month pregnancy care plays a vital role in your journey together.
+Always try to visit the doctor together so that you both understand the situation well enough and can openly speak to the doctor.
+The dad-to-be’s active participation in your 6th-month pregnancy care plays a vital role in your journey together.

 Indulge in fun topics together like discussing baby names, or planning an adorable nursery for welcoming your little one.
-Time will fly past sooner than you can think off so just enjoy this phase of life without missing on a thing.
+Time will fly past sooner than you can imagine, so just enjoy this phase of life without missing on a thing.

 As every person is different from another, every pregnancy is different and unique!
 The tips and observations stated here are based on the experiences of various mothers and as per doctor’s observations.
 Make a note of all the unique symptoms of your pregnancy and share it with others.
 Don’t think too much and just relax and enjoy the incredible journey of motherhood!